Visual acuity: Physiology

 Daylight vision (i.e. photopic vision) is subserved by cone receptor cells which have high spatial density (in the central fovea) and allow high acuity of 6/6 or better.
 In low light (i.e., scotopic vision), cones do not have sufficient sensitivity and vision is subserved by rods.
 Spatial resolution is then much lower.
 This is due to spatial summation of rods, i.e. a number of rods merge into a bipolar cell, in turn connecting to a ganglion cell, and the resulting unit for resolution is large, and acuity small.
-Note that there are no rods in the very center of the visual field (the foveola), and highest performance in low light is achieved in near peripheral vision.
+There are no rods in the very center of the visual field (the foveola), and highest performance in low light is achieved in near peripheral vision.

-The maximum angular resolution of the human eye is 28 arc seconds or 0.47 arc minutes, this gives an angular resolution of 0.008 degrees, and at a distance of 1 km corresponds to 136 mm.
+The maximum angular resolution of the human eye is 28 arc seconds or 0.47 arc minutes; this gives an angular resolution of 0.008 degrees, and at a distance of 1 km corresponds to 136 mm.
 This is equal to 0.94 arc minutes per line pair (one white and one black line), or 0.016 degrees.
 For a pixel pair (one white and one black pixel) this gives a pixel density of 128 pixels per degree (PPD).

 6/6 vision is defined as the ability to resolve two points of light separated by a visual angle of one minute of arc, corresponding to 60 PPD, or about 290–350 pixels per inch for a display on a device held 250 to 300 mm from the eye.

 Thus, visual acuity, or resolving power (in daylight, central vision), is the property of cones.

 To resolve detail, the eye's optical system has to project a focused image on the fovea, a region inside the macula having the highest density of cone photoreceptor cells (the only kind of photoreceptors existing in the fovea's very center of 300 μm diameter), thus having the highest resolution and best color vision.
 Acuity and color vision, despite being mediated by the same cells, are different physiologic functions that do not interrelate except by position.
 Acuity and color vision can be affected independently.